stephenslab/mixsqp/README.md

 computer.
 For details, refer to the [CRAN documentation][cran].
 For Mac computers, see [these notes][compiling-macos].

-+ To use the (optional) alternative solver, "mixkwdual", you will need to install the [REBayes][rebayes] package which, in turn, requires the [Rmosek][mosek] package.
++ To use the (optional) alternative solver, "mixkwdual" -- mostly useful for comparisons of the different optimization methods -- you will need to install the [REBayes][rebayes] package which, in turn, requires the [Rmosek][mosek] package.
 Refer to the
 [MOSEK documentation][mosek-docs] for instructions on installing the